 1. What is Static Testing?

 Static Testing is the most popular software testing technique.
 It is used by the testers to check defects in software solutions without any need of executing the code.
-This testing is performed to avoid errors at an early stage of the software development life cycle.
+Static testing is performed to avoid errors at an early stage of the software development life cycle.
 It can be done manually or through automation with the use of various software testing tools.
 Basically, software testing services providers use this method to detect errors that cannot be found dynamically and this helps in saving all the troubles that go behind solving any bug at the later stage of the software development process.

 2. Why Should We Perform Static Testing?